RalphTro/epcis-event-hash-generator/README.md

 ## Introduction
 There are situations in which organisations require to uniquely refer to a specific EPCIS event.
 For instance, companies may only want to store the <b>hash value of a given EPCIS event on a distributed shared ledger ('blockchain')</b> instead of any actual payload.
 Digitally signed and in conjunction with a unique timestamp, this is a powerful and effective way to prove the integrity of the underlying event data.
-Another use case consists to use such an approach to <b>populate the eventID field with values that are intrinsic to the EPCIS event</b>  - if an organisation captures an event without an eventID (which is not required as of the standard) and sends that event to a business partner provider who needs to assign a unique ID, they can agree that the business partner populates the eventID field applying this methodology before storing the event on the server.
-If the organisation later wants to query for that specific event, it knows how the eventID was created, thus is able to query for it via the eventID.
+Another use case consists to use such an approach to <b>populate the eventID field with values that are intrinsic to the EPCIS event</b> - if an organisation captures an event without an eventID (which is not required as of the standard) and sends that event to a business partner who needs to assign a unique ID, they can agree that the business partner populates the eventID field applying this methodology before storing the event on the server.
+If the organisation later wants to query for that specific event, it knows how the eventID was created, thus is able to query for it through the eventID.
 EPCIS events have a couple of differences to other electronic documents:
 + They are embedded in an EPCIS document that can contain multiple events
 + As of EPCIS 2.0, it is permitted to capture and share EPCIS data through two different syntaxes (XML and JSON-LD)
 + EPCIS events provides ample flexibility to include user-specific extensions
-+ When expressed in JSON, the sequence of elements may vary
++ When expressed in JSON-LD, the sequence of elements may vary

 This is why industry needs to have a consistent, reliable approach to create a hash value that is viable to uniquely identify a specific EPCIS event.